-PRISM BioLab focuses on developing technology for proprietary small molecule drug discovery for undruggable targets: PepMetics® - transforming the “undruggable” to “druggable” with the aim of finding cures for the incurable in the field of oncology, cirrhosis, gastrointestinal disorders...
-The company established a Library designed to mimic α-helix or β-turn peptide using a unique stable scaffold with corresponding dihedral angles.
+PRISM BioLab focuses on developing technology for proprietary, small molecule, drug discovery for undruggable targets: PepMetics® - transforming the “undruggable” to “druggable” with the aim of finding cures for the incurable in the field of oncology, cirrhosis, gastrointestinal disorders...
+The company established a Library designed to mimic α-helix or β-turn peptides using a unique stable scaffold with corresponding dihedral angles.
 These motifs are essential for protein-protein interactions within the cell, especially related to transcription and translation.
 Several programs are under investigation amongst which: PRI724 (targeting CBP/beta-catenin) – licensed to Ohara Pharmaceuticals in the field of cirrhosis, E7386 ( targeting CBP/beta-catenin) – licensed to Eisai in the field of oncology, and internal pipelines in the field of oncology.

-Established in December of 2005, J-Pharma’s mission is to help mankind by creating and developing novel pharmaceuticals based upon a human-genomic approach; an approach where people with specific diseases are treated with novel and selective agents.
-J-Pharma’s intellectual property (IP) embraces the notion that cell membrane transporters are tightly associated to many diseases.
+J-Pharma develops novel pharmaceuticals based upon a human-genomic approach; an approach where people with specific diseases are treated with selective agents.
+J-Pharma’s intellectual property embraces the notion that cell membrane transporters are tightly associated to many diseases.
 In addition to drug molecules that target specific transporters, J-Pharma has discovered several important drug transporters within the human body that may be used to evaluate and optimize pharmacokinetics of new drug candidates.
 The company focusses on drug development targeting the L-type Amino Acid Transporter 1 (LAT 1) for Cancer and Autoimmune diseases.
 Products are JPH203 for the treatment of patients with Advanced, Refractory Biliary Tract Cancer, and OKY-034 for the treatment of patients with Advanced, Refractory Pancreatic Cancer.
 Another program is evaluating JPH203 and OKY-034 for the treatment of patients with autoimmune diseases.

-EPICS THERAPEUTICS is developing first-in-class drugs in oncology based on RNA epigenetics.
-The company focuses on discovery and development of small molecule inhibitors of RNA-modifying enzymes to treat cancer.
+Epics Therapeutics is developing first-in-class drugs in oncology based on RNA epigenetics.
+The company focuses on discovery and development of small molecule inhibitors of RNA-modifying enzymes.